sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 ## Navigation in MVVM or MVP
-Let me ask you a question: if you use MVP or MVVM wher do you put in-app navigation logic?
+Let me ask you a question: if you use MVP or MVVM where do you put in-app navigation logic?

 - The layer below Presenter (let's call it business logic)?
 Not a good idea because the chances are high that you are going to reuse or share parts of your business logic in other different ViewModels or Presenters.